Skip to main content

 Introduction

-Smart Data Lake Builder (SDL for short) is a data lake automation framework that makes loading and transforming data a breeze.
-It is implemented in Scala and builds on top of open-source big data technologies like Apache Hadoop and Apache Spark, including connectors for diverse data sources (HadoopFS, Hive, DeltaLake, JDBC, Splunk, Webservice, SFTP, JMS, Excel, Access) and file formats.
+SDLB is implemented in Java/Scala and builds on top of open-source big data technologies like Apache Hadoop and Apache Spark, including connectors for diverse data sources (HadoopFS, Hive, DeltaLake, JDBC, Splunk, Webservice, SFTP, Kafka, JMS, Excel, Access) and file formats.

 Benefits of Smart Data Lake Builder

-• Cheaper implementation of data lakes
+• Cheaper implementation of data pipelines

 • Increased productivity of data scientists